daviddigital/apidocs/venues/get-booking-list-for-account.md

 {% endapi-method-summary %}

 {% api-method-description %}
-A collection of bookings for the account that the user has access \(as opposed to bookings for a single venue in an account for get Bookings List\)
+A collection of bookings and quotes for the account that the user has access \(as opposed to bookings for a single venue in an account for get Bookings List\)
 {% endapi-method-description %}

 {% api-method-spec %}